 The book of Acts is the best guide-book to missionary enterprise.
 It tells us the true motive, the best plans, and the source of power.
 Guided by their risen Lord, the Early Church pursued a definite program in its extension, always selecting some great radiating center of population for its operation, whence the influence might spread to the surrounding district-- Jerusalem, Samaria, Antioch, Cyprus, Iconium, Lystra, Derbe, Philippi, Thessalonica, Berea, Athens, Corinth, Ephesus, Rome.
 Their methods were simple, straightforward, and successful.
 They went forth in dependence on the living God, with unquenchable zeal and undaunted courage.
 Their one aim was to bring men to a saving knowledge of Christ.
 He was their one theme, and the Word of God their efficient weapon.
 Christ was always and everywhere the center of their testimony, and the Holy Spirit their power for service.
 (Moorehead)

-- [For further study of Acts, see the Book Notes on Acts.]
+[For a verse by verse study of Acts, see the Book Notes on Acts.]

 By birth a Hebrew, by citizenship a Roman, by culture a Greek, Paul was well fitted naturally to write it; but it was in the grace and apostleship received direct from Jesus Christ (1:5) that he trusted alone for his qualification. ''Thy faith hath saved thee, go in peace,'' may be taken as the Gospel germ of the Epistle to the Romans.